Comrade-Riley/SDL-Thing/README.md

 # How to make
 	- cd into the folder
 	- do the command "make"

+# if you don't want to use make
+	if you don't want to use make install one of the premade files included in the relase .AppImage - Linux
+	.exe - Windows
+	.output - Universal

 # Linux
 	after you make the file just run .AppImage file it makes